woossi0/suite/docs/usermanual/source/intro/installation/windows/install.rst

 .. only:: basic

-   This section describes how to perform a new installation of **OpenGeo Suite** |version| on Ubuntu Linux.
+   This section describes how to perform a new installation of **OpenGeo Suite** |version| on Microsoft Windows.
 These instructions should only be followed if your system does not have OpenGeo Suite installed.

 .. only:: enterprise

-   This section describes how to perform a new installation of **OpenGeo Suite Enterprise** |version| on Ubuntu Linux.
+   This section describes how to perform a new installation of **OpenGeo Suite Enterprise** |version| on Microsoft Windows.
 These instructions should be only followed if your system does not have OpenGeo Suite installed.

 .. note::